mickey-vershbow/dogs_forever/readme.md

 ## The IceBox

-- Refactor the app as "Native Plants"
 - Go further with 3rd party API data.
-Create show pages for all the plants in the index; access more data properties and display them; give users the option to "save" plants from the index to their own collection; create the ability to filter data based on location and/or other conditions.
+Create show pages for all the dogs in the index; access more data properties and display them; give users the option to "save" dogs  from the index to their own collection; create the ability to filter data based on location and/or other conditions.
-- Give users the abiilty to add more than one image per plant entry.
+- Give users the abiilty to add more than one image per dog entry.
-- Rethink the "store" concept, does that still work with Native Plants or should it be something else entirely?